rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    We've come tothe ultimate reason for a personal Black Box.

-0. When it is configured with an
+0. When configured with an
    <strong>API</strong> (Application Programming Interface)
-   to receive messages from other systems
+   to receive messages from Jenkins, Zapier, or other external system, the Box ensures you receive the appropriate
-   (such as Jenkins or other continuous integration servers), the owner can receive any alert in a manner of his or her preference.
-   Examples include
+   <strong>urgency</strong>
+   depending on what it knows about the sender, the subject, and how you prefer to be notified.
+   For example, you'll get more
-   alerts requiring immediate attention such as fire alarms or freezers not having power anymore.
+   immediate attention and repeated notice for fire alarms or freezers not having power anymore.

    ### Industrial team extensions #